Asabeneh/30-Days-Of-JavaScript/12_Day_Regular_expressions/12_day_regular_expressions.md

 ### Zero or one times(?)

 Zero or one times.
-The pattern could may not occur or it may occur once.
+The pattern may not occur or it may occur once.

 ```js
 const txt = 'I am not sure if there is a convention how to write the word e-mail.\